seed-labs/seed-emulator/InternetSimulator/thinking.md

 - **DNS infrastructure** (including multiple servers)

+- **DNS support**: Right now, we have to use IP address to talk to the machines inside the simulator.
+We have two ways to support DNS:

+  - Automatically generate mappings to the ```/etc/hosts``` for each container.
+  - Provide an external DNS server (running on the VM), which serves as the local DNS server for all the containers.
+This local DNS server will serve the ROOT zone, so it can map everything to its IP address.
+We will generate the zone file automatically.

 - **Firewall**: users can specify their firewall rules either as a script file or directly feed their rules to our Firewall class

 - **NAT server (both DNAT and SNAT)**: there are many interesting things that we can do with DNAT and SNAT, such as load balancing.
 I did that in my lecture using VMs, but the number of machine I could use is quite limited.
 Container solves that problem.